Bruges in a day? Yes, it's possible! Here's what to do if you're planning a short break and have one day in Bruges.

 Finally, we've made it to Brussels!
 Considering that Brussels was the original destination of this stopover it’s a good thing we've made it into town.
 In early 2013, Brussels was featured on my list of top ten destinations for first time, solo female travelers.
 I love its beautiful architecture, multi-lingual and friendly residents, and the clean streets and smooth public transportation.
 I’m thrilled to make a return visit and immerse myself in the city’s culture once more.

-If you're a fickle, fussy foodie like me, you'll be sure to share my appreciation for the Liege food scene.
-A combination of hearty traditional Belgium fare like beef stews, tiny ethnic eateries which thrive thanks to the local student population, and tasty, affordable street eats means that there is truly something for everyone.
+If you're a fickle, fussy foodie like me, you'll be sure to share my appreciation for all the best things to eat in Liege, Belgium.
+This small city is home to an underrated food scene and some truly unique recipes and ingredients.
+A combination of hearty traditional Belgium fare like beef stews, tiny ethnic eateries which thrive thanks to the local student population, and tasty, affordable street eats means that there is something for everyone.
 And thrown into the mix are some very special tastes, unique to Liege, that could tempt even the most timid traveller.

 Posts by Location